 Accessibility services, including TDD telephones and visual paging monitors, are available at key locations inside the terminal to assist travelers with special needs.
 Personal assistance is available 24/7 by dialing “0” from any courtesy phone.
 Airport Ambassadors are also on duty during peak travel times and are happy to provide assistance.

 Please inform your airline when making reservations about any assistance you may require including wheelchairs, specific seating or food requests.

-Departing passengers may use curbside unloading on the upper level roadway in front of the terminal.
+Departing passengers may use the curbside in front of each airline in the terminal buildings.
 All airlines provide curbside wheelchair assistance.
-For prompt service it’s best to make arrangements with the airline at the same time you’re booking your flight.
+For prompt service it’s best to make arrangements with the airline at the time you’re booking your flight.
 Please be aware that only American and Southwest airlines offer curbside bag check for all passengers.

 Only active loading and unloading of passengers is permitted curbside.
-Security regulations prevent traffic officers from from allowing vehicles to park at the curbside in front of the terminal.
-If you wish to park, please use the Hourly parking lot or Parking Garage.
-Another option if you’re picking up a passenger is to wait with your vehicle in the free Cell Phone Waiting Lot off Airport Drive immediately west of the approach to the Terminal building.
+Security regulations prevent traffic officers from from allowing vehicles to park at the curbside in front of the terminal buildings.
+If you wish to park, please use the Hourly parking lot.
+Another option if you’re picking up a passenger is to wait with your vehicle in the free Cell Phone Waiting Lot off Airport Drive immediately west of the terminal area.

 All public elevators in the main terminal contain Braille and lowered control panels to facilitate ease of use.
 There are five elevators located throughout the public areas of the main terminal, all within close proximity of escalators and/or stairs.
+All of the facilities at the C gates are on the ground level.

 For medical emergencies, trained emergency medical technicians are available 24 hours.
 Dial 911 from any airport or cellular phone for assistance.

-Most ground transportation services, including parking shuttles, taxis, luxury sedans, shared ride vans, hotel and off-airport parking shuttles, are located along the commercial roadway in front of the terminal.
-App-based ride services can be met on the curb outside the Rental Car Center, which is out the exit of the terminal beyond Check with specific providers for facilities and requirements for advance reservations.
+Most ground transportation services, including parking shuttles, taxis, car services, shared ride vans, hotel and airport parking shuttles, are located along the commercial roadway in front of the terminal.
+App-based ride services can be met at the curb outside the Rental Car Center, which is out the exit of the terminal beyond Check with specific providers for facilities and requirements for advance reservations.